j1sk1ss/CordellCompiler.EXMPL/README.md

             strPtr[0] = 'B';

-            arr farr 100 char =; // Will allocate array with size 100 and elem size 1 byte arr sarr 5 4 = 1 2 3 4 5; // Will allocate array for provided elements
+            arr farr 100 char =; // Will allocate array with size 100 and elem size 1 byte arr sarr 5 int = 1 2 3 4 5; // Will allocate array for provided elements

 ---